Logo Futurismo

 While Praia da Viola may not be as popular as some of the green island’s other beaches, it is a hidden gem that is worth searching for.
 The beach’s remoteness and raw beauty make it a unique spot.
 Whether you’re searching for a peaceful place to relax and get tanned or an adventurous day hiking around, Praia da Viola has something to offer for everyone.

 Overall, we can affirm that Praia da Viola is a must-visit destination for anyone traveling to São Miguel island in the Azores, especially if they enjoy scenic beaches, waterfalls, or simply being by the ocean.
-At Praia da Viola, hikers and nature lovers mostly enjoy the landscape and off-the-beaten-track, quiet places like this one.
+At Praia da Viola, hikers and nature lovers mostly enjoy the landscape and the quiet, off-the-beaten-path places like this one.

 Authors’ Note